athompson36/psychosis/XcodeProject/ADD_FEATURE_FILES.md

 - Responsive layout
 - Modern SwiftUI design
 - Accessibility ready
+- Dark mode support

 ---

-*Once files are added, the app will use HomeView as the main screen!*
+*Once files are added, the app will have a complete tab-based navigation with Home and Settings!*